 Ethiopia has one of the highest rates of mother, infant and child mortality in the world.

-Almost 87% of Ethiopia’s population live in rural areas where the construction of major local health facilities is not economic.
-However, in 2003 the Federal Government introduced a major community health extension programme.
+Almost 87% of Ethiopia’s population live in rural areas where the construction of major local health facilities is not economic and in 2003 the Federal Government introduced a huge community health extension programme.
 It focused on Health Posts, with a target – now virtually achieved – of one Health Post in every kebele.
 A kebele is an administrative unit with typically a 4,000 – 8,000 population.

-A Health Post comprises 3 or 5 small rooms.
 Each Health Post is staffed with 2 or 3 Health Extension Workers (HEWs), employed by the woreda (local government).
-Health extension workers are all female with a minimum Grade 10 education and a 1 – 2 year training period in theory and practical.
+They are all female with a minimum Grade 10 education and a 1 – 2 year training period in theory and practical.
 They spend more than 50% of their time on home visits which often means arduous treks in the mountains with their equipment.
-Their work is mainly preventive concentrating on good nutrition, safe hygiene, and clean water.
+Their work is mainly preventive concentrating on hygiene, clean water and nutrition.
 Additionally, HEWs provide maternity care, baby care, vaccinations, and family planning advice and materials.
 The most frequent problems are malnutrition, water-borne diseases including typhoid, acute respiratory infections, parasites, and malaria.
 HIV/AIDS, pneumonia, and TB are not uncommon.
 They also provide basic first aid.

 Kewabahara Health Post in use until 2018